 Where there’s muck there’s brass – the old saying is true when it comes to buying compost.
 It is expensive and large pots and containers need lots of it!

-If you get to the garden centre and the bags have been outside in the rain and snow since the end of last season, they’ll probably be soaked through and if they are, they are not worth buying – this really is muck!
+If you get to the garden centre and the bags have been outside in the rain and snow since the end of last season, they’ll probably be soaked through and if they are, they are not worth buying.
 Look for bags that are under cover or bags you are satisfied have dry contents.

-There are two ways to go, John Innes which is expensive stuff or multi-purpose which you can usually buy in quantity for a discount – three for two is a popular way to buy.
+There are two ways to go, John Innes which is expensive and heavy stuff or multi-purpose which you can usually buy in quantity for a discount – three bags for two is a popular way to buy.
+Because John Innes is so good, manufacturers have started adding it to multi-purpose compost so you can now buy a mix of both.

-John Innes compost (a type not a brand), is high quality and specially formulated for the different stages of a plants development and growth.
+A type not a brand, is high quality and specially formulated for the different stages of a plant’s development and growth.

 It comes in the following mixes: